 My daughter is now 7 weeks old and I have been using them right from the start.

 To opt for cloth nappies (and breastfeeding by the way) made sense to me for several reasons:

-- They are far more benign on the environment, as as an estimate of about 3 to 8 billion nappies a day are filling up the landfill sites world wide
+- They are far more benign on the environment, as as an estimate of about 3 million nappies a day and 8 billion nappies a year a day are filling up the landfill sites in the UK alone

 - They should be easier on my budget after the initial investment which can be a one off of about £100 in my case, although there are varying accounts of how much a big bag of pampers, Asda nappies, Tesco nappies, Aldi nappies etc. would cost